 Art is my ultimate form of self expression.
 I want to wordlessly communicate and connect to viewers by translating deep, soulful emotion into colors, lines, and shapes.
 Because I am communicating a series of emotions, I intentionally create my art using spontaneous, uninhibited decisions based on feeling.
 I am influenced by the spontaneity of the children I teach on a regular basis; they inspire me to trust my artistic instincts without regret.
 It is a wildly exciting, invigorating feeling to create art like a kid again.
 I feel very passionate about sharing this joyful act of creating as a form of personal expression to other adults.
-I am currently teaching art to women who are recovering from abuse, and one of my biggest goals is to provide them with inspiration, skills and art materials necessary to translate their deepest emotion into visual art.
+I have recently begun teaching art to women who are recovering from abuse, and one of my biggest goals is to provide them with inspiration, skills and art materials necessary to translate their deepest emotion into visual art.
 This goal is highly motivating for me to create from my soul, and to share it with the world- even if it means vulnerably exposing myself more than I’ve ever done before.
 If my journey positively impacts the life of one person, then it is worth it to leave my comfort zone.